SitePen/dstore/README.md

 Method | Description
 ------ | -------------
-`filter(query)` | Filters the collection, returning a new subset collection `sort(property, [descending])` | Sorts the collection, returning a new collection with the objects sorted.
-This may be called successively on collections, and should result in the last sort have precedence over previous sorts.
-For example: `collection.sort('firstName').sort('lastName')` would result in a collection sorted by lastName, with firstName used to sort identical lastName values.
+`filter(query)` | Filters the collection, returning a new subset collection `sort(property, [descending])` | Sorts the current collection, modifying the array in place.
+This may be called successively on a collection, and should result in the last sort have precedence over previous sorts.
+`sort(highestSortOrder, nextSortOrder...) | This can be called to define multiple sort orders by priority.
+Each argument is an object with a `property` property and an optional `descending` property (defaults to ascending, if not set), to define the order.
+For example: `collection.sort({property:'lastName'}, {property: 'firstName'})` would result in a collection sorted by lastName, with firstName used to sort identical lastName values.
 `range(start, [end])` | Retrieves a range of objects from the collection, returning a new collection with the objects indicated by the range.
 `forEach(callback, thisObject)` | Iterates over the query results.
 Note that this may executed asynchronously.
 The callback may be called after this function returns.
 `map(callback, thisObject)` | Maps the query results.
 Note that this may executed asynchronously.
 The callback may be called after this function returns.
-`then(callback, [errorHandler])` | This registers a callback for when the query is complete, if the query is asynchronous.
-This is an optional method, and may not be present for synchronous queries.
+`then(callback, [errorHandler])` | This registers a callback for when the collection has been retrieved or 'materialized', if the query is asynchronous.
+This is an optional method, and may not be present for synchronous collections.
-`observe(listener, [excludeInPlaceUpdates])` | This registers a callback for notification of when data is modified in the query results.
+`materialize()` | Normally collections may defer the execution (like making an HTTP request) required to retrieve the results until they are actually accessed through an iterative method (like `forEach`, `filter`, or `map`).
+Calling `materialize()` will force the data to be retrieved.
+`track()` | This method will create a new collection that will be tracked and updated as the parent store changes.
+This will cause the events sent through the resulting collection to include an `index` and `previousIndex` property to indicate the position of the change in the collection.
 This is an optional method, and is usually provided by `dstore/Observable`.

 ## Store